ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 For details on the implementation of the models and the experiments check out [the repo of the project](https://github.com/ichko/inverted-auto-encoder).
+This project was highly inspired by [GlyphNet by Noah Trenaman](https://github.com/noahtren/GlyphNet).
+You should definitely check out the repo.

 ## References